cr21/RAG-MCP/README.md

 ### Ecommerce Product Search RAG Agent with Model Context Protocol (MCP)

-A smart RAG (Retrieval-Augmented Generation) agent built for E-commerce product search, It follows a structured cognitive design made up of four key steps: Perception, Memory, Decision, and Action.
+A smart RAG (Retrieval-Augmented Generation) agent built for E-commerce product search, It follows a structured cognitive design made up of four key steps: **Perception, Memory, Decision, and Action**.
 These steps help the agent think and act in a human-like way.
 All parts are smoothly connected using something called the Model Context Protocol (MCP).

 Overview